terrabrasilis/simple-deter-report/README.md

-# DETER Pantanal App
+# Simple DETER Report

-Publish a simple report for DETER Pantanal
+Publish a simple report for DETER

 ## Build